alexbruno11/Currency-Converter/READEME.md

 - [ ] Task 1 - Put a mask to input showing the correct format of real
-- [ ] Task 2 - Add more currencies options
+- [ ] Task 2 - Add more currencies options, like canadian dólar